abdelzaki/notes/cpp/cpp_notes.md

         - &&
             - logical and
         - ||
             - logical or

             - logical and , logical or both uses short circuit operations

-- namespace:
+## namespace
     - in cpp file you can define namespace in two ways
         - option 1:
             namespace my_namespace{